Pronounced: Pol-ee-my-al-ja Roo-MAT-ic-ah

 Corticosteroids—may be used for up to 2 years at low doses

-PMR can't be prevented.
+PMR can not be prevented.

 American College of Rheumatology